What would you do at the end of the world?

 “I saw it.
 All of it.
 Clearly.
 Despair plaguing the world.
 Ever since all of those things happened years ago, I wanted to do something about it.
 I wanted to save… her, and everyone else.
 Including myself… that feeling combated that despair, and lost.”
 Adam formed a light smile.

 “It’s funny how I lost due to happiness, however.
 It felt as though she was better off without me.
 I was so able to see her genuinely smile again.
 She, and my other friends as well.
 They have so much going for them.
 They don’t need me.
 And that’s all I had… the fact that I could help them through things.
 I was too scared of the rest of the world to try to find something myself.”
 Adam fell to his knees, his eyes still locked onto the moon; tears coming out at a faster rate.
+He did not seem to notice the massive amount of energy now emitting from him with an oddly quiet force.

 “Can’t they see… all of this twisted shit in the world?
 I know they can, everyone can.
 And they… they don’t do a damn thing about it!
 Nobody ever does!